bl-sdk/mods_base/Readme.md

 - Changed the display version to be sourced from `mod_manager.display_version` in the unrealsdk config file, rather than an environment variable.

+- Gave `@command` and `ArgParseCommand.add_argument` default type hinting for the args they forward.

 ### v1.5
 - Added a default `rlm` command, which is a helper to reload Python modules during development.
 - Deprecated the `auto_enable` arg in the `@hook` decorator, since it was misleading and in 99% of